 Release date: 2020 | Developer: Origami Digital | Steam

 A lot of the other games on this list rely on the aesthetics of a 1980s vision of the future, which once felt like a fresh rejection of golden age sci-fi clichés and has since calcified into something almost as stale.
 Umurangi Generation is a properly 21st century vision, a photography game about documenting Tauranga Aotearoa as a crisis looms.
 There are mechs on the horizon and riot cops on the streets, but you're just a courier with a camera, watching it all unfold.
-Make sure to pick up the essential Macro DLC (opens in new tab), which adds roller blades and a set of levels in the Tauranga Underground that make use of every lesson learned from the base game to create Umurangi Generation's most interesting spaces.
+Make sure to pick up the essential Macro DLC, which adds roller blades and a set of levels in the Tauranga Underground that make use of every lesson learned from the base game to create Umurangi Generation's most interesting spaces.

 Final Fantasy 7 Remake Intergrade

 Where the original Final Fantasy 7 was a sprawling JRPG with too much going on for its own good, Final Fantasy 7 Remake focuses on the best part: the grim futuristic city of Midgar, where the impoverished live in dingy slums below the wealthy above.
-Horrible as it would be to live in a city where the poor are forced to live in the literal shadow of the rich, whose high-rises are suspended above them on giant plates, there's a lot of heart in its depiction of the slums, and its depiction of the ecoterrorists who become the slum-dwellers' unlikely heroes.
+Horrible as it would be to live in a city where the poor are forced to live in the literal shadow of the rich, whose high-rises are suspended above them on giant plates, there's a lot of heart in its depiction of the slums, and in its depiction of the ecoterrorists who become the slum-dwellers' unlikely heroes.

 Unsighted is an anime-styled action game set in the aftermath of a war between humans and robots where you play one of the robots.
-It has the corpse runs of a soulslike and the back-tracking of a metroidvania, both of which can potentially waste your time, but it uses them smartly to feed into its theme of the value of our short lifespans.
+It has the corpse runs of a soulslike and the back-tracking of a metroidvania, both of which can potentially waste your time, but it uses them smartly to feed into its theme: the value of our short lifespans.
 As a combat android on the losing side of the war, you've got limited time before the anima that gives you and all your robot friends sentience runs out, leaving you mindless shells.
 Every NPC you meet can live or die depending on your actions.
 Unsighted has plenty of accessibility options if you'd rather make it less tense, and with or without them it remains a powerful experience.